+356-2033-01-78

 Key things to remember about relocating to Malta

-1. Malta has become an increasingly popular relocation option thanks to its Mediterranean climate, the ubiquity of the English language and a relatively low cost of living in comparison to other European countries.
+1. Malta has become an increasingly popular relocation option due to its Mediterranean climate, widespread use of English, and a relatively low cost of living compared to other European countries.

 2. To spend more than 90 consecutive days in Malta, foreigners need to get a long-term national visa.
-There are multiple grounds for obtaining it, including work, study, retirement or family reunification.
-Digital nomads can also apply for a long-term visa in Malta.
+This visa can be granted for various reasons, including work, study, retirement, or family reunification.
+Digital nomads can also apply for a long‑term visa in Malta.

-3. Investors can skip the stage of D visa obtainment and participate in the Malta Permanent Residence Programme or apply for citizenship for exceptional services by direct investment.
+3. Investors can skip the D visa stage and participate in the Malta Permanent Residence Programme or apply for citizenship for exceptional services by direct investment.

 Frequently asked questions